RF24Ethernet - TCP/IP over RF24Network v1.6.17

 3. Configure your chosen CE and CS pins for the radio connection.

-6. Connect into your nodes web-server at http://ip-of-your-node:1000 from the RPi or configure the client sketch to connect to a server running on the Raspberry Pi.
+5. Connect into your nodes web-server at http://ip-of-your-node:1000 from the RPi or configure the client sketch to connect to a server running on the Raspberry Pi.
+Users should also be able to ping the IP of the node from the Raspberry Pi.

 Note